Last updated on Tuesday, December 21, 2021

-As described in the article on adding a new domain, you have the option of excluding or including Subdomains.
+As described in the article about adding a new domain, you have the option of excluding or including Subdomains.

 There is no right or wrong option here, as it all depends on how the domain is set up.

-As an example, Facebook uses Subdomains for indicating the country:
+For example, Facebook uses Subdomains to indicate a certain country:

 Mobile users are directed to m.facebook.com :

-When looking at Facebook.com in AccuRanker, ranks only come back when the setting "include subdomains" is set to "on."
+When looking at Facebook.com in AccuRanker, ranking positions are only returned when the setting “include subdomains” is set to “on”.

-Below the two images illustrate the differences in AccuRanker:
+The two images below illustrate the differences in AccuRanker:

 - Facebook.com is added to AccuRanker without including subdomains.
-Rankings for traffic that is directed to subdomains is not found.
+Rankings for traffic directed to subdomains are not found.

-2. Facebook.com is added to AccuRanker including subdomains, all rankings are found.
+- Facebook.com is added to AccuRanker including subdomains.
+Suddenly all rankings are available.

-The decision on whether or not to include subdomains, therefore, depends on the technical setup of the site.
+This means the decision on whether or not to include subdomains depends on the technical setup of the site.